openshift-telco/openshift4x-poc/README.md

 ### Load Balancer Configuration
 - Setup load balancerconfiguration in ***pass-through*** for Kubernetes API (`tcp/6443`), Machine Server Config (`tcp/22623`), OpenShift Routers HTTP and HTTPS (`tcp/80`, `tcp/443`)

-Reference Load Balancer configurations availabl in the `utils` folder:
+Reference Load Balancer configurations available in the `utils` folder (use one of the two):
   - Load balancer using [NGINX](utils/nginx.conf)
   - Load balancer using [HAProxy](utils/haproxy.cfg)